 Fukuoka Airport is located just ten minutes from the city centre and has flights to many key hubs, both domestically and internationally.
 Kitakyushu Airport located in Kitakyushu City also offers access to Fukuoka City and is just 60km from Fukuoka Airport.

 To get to Fukuoka from Australia, the quickest flight options are via Tokyo or Osaka.
 It’s also easily accessed through international hubs such as Seoul-Incheon, Singapore, Hong Kong, Taipei and Bangkok.

-If you prefer to see the countryside as you travel, it takes about five hours from Tokyo, or three hours from Osaka on one of Japans shinkansen (bullet trains).
-Hakata Station is a main transport hub and directly connected with the city subway and bus terminal.
+If you prefer to see the countryside as you travel, it takes about five hours from Tokyo or three hours from Osaka on one of Japan’s shinkansen (bullet trains).
+Hakata Station is the main transport hub and is directly connected to the city subway and bus terminal.

 Once you arrive, it is easy to get around by rail or bus.
 Self-driving is straightforward too with all road signs soon to display English, as well as Japanese.

 Surrounded by the ocean and with 18% of the prefecture land designated as parks, Fukuoka offers beautiful and diverse natural scenery.
 The mild climate can be enjoyed throughout the year, with the mountains even seeing snow in winter.

 Fukuoka has all manner of landscapes, from rugged mountain ranges, lush green forests, and stunning coastal towns.
 Fukuoka’s changing seasons produce an abundance of colour, from the cherry and plum blossoms of spring to the vivid reds of autumn.

 If your perfect trip is on two wheels and under your own steam, there are plenty of cycle trails, such as the 70km Asakura and Tachiarai route.

 For active travellers, Fukuoka has six official Olle trekking courses, where you can take in some spectacular views and historic sites while experiencing the rich culture.